maciejpedzich/website/content/blog/hello-again-world.md

 The 17th of July 2025 marked the 10th anniversary of [Jules Bianchi](https://en.wikipedia.org/wiki/Jules_Bianchi)'s death, as well as the 30th anniversary of [Juan Manuel Fangio](https://en.wikipedia.org/wiki/Juan_Manuel_Fangio)'s death.
 If that's not unfortunate enough, this date comes [13](https://en.wikipedia.org/wiki/13_(number)#Bad) days after the 4th of July.
 {% end %}

 Anyway, I set the date to the 1st of October 2025.
 Before heading out to the Warsaw Central train station, I wanted to send personalised goodbye videos to 10 of my closest friends from various circles between 7 AM and 10 AM depending on when I'd wake up.
-These videos would feature me explaining why they earned the questionble honour and why I was peacing out for good, and obviously thanking them for everything.
+These videos would feature me explaining why they earned the questionable honour and why I was peacing out for good, and obviously thanking them for everything.

 What would follow is a walk from my flat to platform no. 3 or 4 of the train station.
 From there on, it would be a matter of waiting for the first train that would just so happen to be passing by, before I'd dash to the tracks and jump.
 Thankfully, this is as fleshed-out as these plans ever got.